Amiramor95/accendoTest_BE/README.md

 ## Step by step to Test API

-1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the collections tab**
+1. **In the Postman, extend the imported collection 'Software Engineer Technical Test' at the collections tab.**

-2. **Select the desired API you want to test**
+2. **Select the desired API you want to test.**

-3. **Once the tab is open, You need to specify the details in the body data (Supposedly most of the details already populated)**
+3. **Once the tab is open, You need to specify the details in the body data.(Supposedly most of the details already populated)**

-4. **Use the form-data by check the check box**
+4. **choose the form-data as data type by selecting the radio button.**

-5. **The key-value should be 'file'**
+5. **The key-value should be 'file'.**

-6. **Select File in the dropdown list next to a key name, then select the file you want to send**
+6. **Select File in the dropdown list next to a key name, then select the file you want to send.**